Program Category: PhD Programs

 Special Admissions Requirements:

-In addition to the requirements listed below, all students must submit one transcript showing courses and grades for every school attended, a statement of academic purpose, a writing sample (a course paper, senior thesis, etc.), and two letters of evaluation from academic sources.
+In addition to the requirements listed below, all students must submit one transcript showing courses and grades for every school attended, a statement of academic purpose, a writing sample (a course paper, senior thesis, etc.), and three letters of evaluation from academic sources.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.